choria-io/asyncjobs/reference/request-reply/index.md

 # Request-Reply Handlers

-Typically, and for best performance, you implement your handlers in Go and compile them into the binary.
+Handlers are typically implemented in Go and compiled into the binary for best performance.

-In order to support other programming languages we also support calling out over NATS in a [Request-Reply](https://docs.nats.io/nats-concepts/core-nats/reqreply) fashion to a service that can be programmed in any language.
+Other programming languages are supported through [NATS Request-Reply](https://docs.nats.io/nats-concepts/core-nats/reqreply).
+A remote service can be written in any language and called out to over NATS.

-It's worth understanding [Routing, Handlers, Concurrency and Retry](../routing-concurrency-retry/) for background, these remote callout Handlers map exactly onto that model.
+Review [Routing, Handlers, Concurrency, and Retry](../routing-concurrency-retry/) first for background.
+Remote handlers map directly onto the same model.

-## Registering with the Router
+## Registering with the router

 ```go
 client, _ := asyncjobs.NewClient(asyncjobs.NatsConn(nc), asyncjobs.BindWorkQueue("EMAIL"))